SoftwareGuy/NodeListServer/README.md

 ### Git Clone Method (recommended)

 1. Clone this repository via the clone URL provided.
 On Windows and Mac you can use Git GUI or SourceTree.
-On Linux, just make sure you have git installed, then use the Terminal to get that freshly baked source code.
+On Mac/Linux, just make sure you have git installed, then use the Terminal to get that freshly baked source code.
 2. Follow the instructions outlined in the **Operating & Updating** header below.

 ### ZIP Installation Method